saturn77/egui_mobius/README.md

 ## Core Features

-The egui_mobius ecosystem provides multiple paradigms for building modern GUI applications, each serving different needs while maintaining compatibility with one another:
+The egui_mobius ecosystem provides multiple paradigms for building modern GUI applications, each serving different needs while maintaining compatibility with one another.

   ### Architecture Overview
   The diagram below is a general representation of how egui_mobius is organized.